 Although Pune is generally safe for women, it's advisable not to venture out alone into dark and isolated places.
 Hiring cabs at night without one or more companions is not recommended.
 Climbing the surrounding hills alone is tempting but unwise-and this goes for both sexes!
 Having said that, women can confidently walk the streets or visit the shops/pubs/restaurants in popular residential or commercial areas after sunset.

 Driving in Pune is not for the weak-hearted.
-Like other Indian metros, Pune's vehicle traffic has expanded considerably, and the infrastructure is struggling to keep pace.
+Like that of other Indian metros, Pune's vehicle traffic has expanded considerably, and the infrastructure is struggling to keep pace.
 Lack of discipline especially during overtaking and driving on the wrong side is rampant in the city and on highways.
 It's common to see rude and impatient drivers at intersections honking away at pedestrians.
-Enforcement of traffic rules leaves a lot to be desired, unlike Mumbai or other major cities.
-Road conditions deteriorate especially in heavy traffic areas during monsoon.
-If you are driving, it's a good idea to drive defensively.
+Enforcement of traffic rules leaves a lot to be desired, by contrast with Mumbai or other major cities.
+Road conditions deteriorate especially in heavy traffic areas during the monsoon.
+If you are driving, drive defensively.
 Be courteous to fellow motorists and maintain lane discipline.
 Though the helmet rule is not strictly enforced, it's always a good idea to wear a helmet while riding a two-wheeler.
 In cars or SUVs, wearing a seatbelt is mandatory.

 [edit]Respect